rragrawal/dubAI-student-challenge/index.md

 The venue of the event is [University of Birmingham Dubai](https://g.co/kgs/Cua4qb).

 ## Important instructions for participants

+### Before the event

+Please go through these video lectures to get prepared for the event.
+The videos are available [here](https://drive.google.com/file/d/1mmqWM-k10Myc_9Shwev-m_bOaxioDf_q/view?usp=sharing).

+### Tasks and submission
-Please find detailed information about the student challenge [here](/dubAI-student-challenge/hackathon).
+Please find detailed information on the student challenge tasks and submission of the projects [here](/dubAI-student-challenge/hackathon).

 #### Please make sure to reach at 08:00 sharp at the reception in order to partipate in the student challenge.